 On disposal of an item of property, plant and equipment, the difference between the disposal proceeds and its carrying amount is recognised in profit or loss within "other expenses".
 Any amount in revaluation reserve relating to that item is transferred to retained profits directly.

 Note 14.
-Intangibles
+Trade and other payables